-Audioslave and Soundgarden singer Chris Cornell dead at 52 - Nigeria Today
+Soundgarden and Audioslave singer Chris Cornell dead at 52, ruled a suicide - Nigeria Today

-Audioslave and Soundgarden singer Chris Cornell dead at 52
+Soundgarden and Audioslave singer Chris Cornell dead at 52, ruled a suicide

-Soundgarden and Audioslave frontman and grunge icon Chris Cornell has been found dead in his hotel room at the age of 52, with police investigating his passing as a potential suicide.
+Soundgarden and Audioslave frontman and grunge icon Chris Cornell has been found dead in his hotel room at the age of 52, with the local medical examiner ruling his passing as the result of suicide.

-The post Audioslave and Soundgarden singer Chris Cornell dead at 52 appeared first on Digital Trends.
+The post Soundgarden and Audioslave singer Chris Cornell dead at 52, ruled a suicide appeared first on Digital Trends.

 Do you need a world class website for your business or oganization?
 Do you need help with online marketing?
 Click here